 \section{Facts about Pfaffian Functions}

 The following three results are folklore in the theory of Pfaffian functions.
 We finish with a proof of Proposition~\ref{prop:tanhsigmoid}.

 The first proposition is just a direct consequence of the so-called \emph{o-minimality} of Pfaffian functions~\cite{wilkie1999}, which guarantees that Pfaffian systems share with polynomial systems their finiteness properties---among which we have the finiteness of zero-dimensional zero sets.
 The first lemma is an easy consequence of the chain rule and the definition of Pfaffian functions.
-The second lemma follows easily from the proposition, but we prove it since the proof is not straightforward.
+The second and third lemmas follow from the proposition, but we include a proof for completeness.

 \begin{proposition} Let $f:\R \rightarrow \R$ be a Pfaffian function.
 Then $f$ is either constant or has finitely many zeroes in $\R$.\eproof \end{proposition}